srimuthurajesh/Finance-notes/Equity/fundamentalAnalysis.md

 |15| Telcom| Reliance, Airtel|

-#### 3. Company Analysis
+### 3. Company Analysis
+#### 1. Face value - share captial/ no of shares
+- actual rate of stock on IPO
+- minimum face value should be 1
-**Face value** - (share captial/ no of shares) - actual rate of stock on IPO (Note:dividend announced using this value, eg 90% of face value)
+- dividend announced using this value, eg 90% of face value

-**Book value** - asset value/ no of shares  - not
+#### 2. Book value - asset value/ no of shares
+#### 3. PE ratio - price/earning pershare
+- assume that we paying PE ratio amount to earn 1 rupee
+- eventhough pe ratio is high, we go for that quality costly stock medium/high pe means safe, low pe means risk stocks
+- need to compare with sector PE
+#### 3. Balance sheet
 1. Profit/loss sheet - info about PL
 2. Balance sheet  - info about assets and loans
-     a. **Reserve** - money available after paying all expenses
+    1. **Reserve** - money available after paying all expenses
-     b. **Borrowings** - banks will have more of it, but no issues
+    2. **Borrowings** - banks will have more of it, but no issues
         1. Short term borrowings: less than year
         2. Long term borrowings: more than 1 years
         3. Lease liabilities:
-     c.
-Liability
+    3. Liability
-     d.
-Asset
+    4. Asset
         1. Fixes asset - Land building, vehicles etc
         2. Other assets -
 4. Share holding pattern  - promoters should hold most share